DataDog/integrations-extras/README.md

 For more information about writing integration tests, please see [the documentation in the Datadog agent repository](https://github.com/DataDog/dd-agent/blob/master/tests/README.md#integration-tests).
 You can also reference the [ci common library](https://github.com/DataDog/dd-agent/blob/master/ci/common.rb) for helper functions such as `install_requirements` and `sleep_for`.

+A note about terminology: You may notice the variable `flavor` in this file and other areas of testing. *Flavor* is a term we use to denote variations of integrated software, such as versions, platforms, etc. This allows you to write one set of tests, but target different *flavors*, variants or versions of the software you are integrating.

 #### `manifest.json`